cesartheroman/Products-API/README.md

 The goal of this project was to work with an inherited legacy front-end e-commerce web portal, [Pulsar Shop](https://github.com/cesartheroman/project-greenfield), and build out a specific API microservice to be used by the front-end client.
 The microservice was to be a RESTful API that would need to handle web-scale traffic.

 - For the purposes of this project, web-scale traffic was defined as:
+  - The ability to handle a minimum of 100 requests/second (RPS)
   - <2000ms of latency
   - <1% error rate
-  - At a minimum of 100 requests/second (RPS)

 After various optimizations, this API microservice allows for real-world traffic loads of up to **500 RPS** in 2 of 4 read routes, and up to **1,000 RPS** on the rest, with an error rate of 0%.